Graphs with large generalized (edge-)connectivity: Introduction

-All graphs considered in this paper are undirected, finite and simple.
-We refer to the book \cite{bondy} for graph theoretical notation and terminology not described here.
-The generalized connectivity of a graph $G$, introduced by Chartrand et al. in \cite{Chartrand1}, is a natural and nice generalization of the concept of (vertex-)connectivity.
-For a graph $G=(V,E)$ and a set $S\subseteq V(G)$ of at least two vertices, \emph{an $S$-Steiner tree} or \emph{a Steiner tree connecting $S$} (or simply, \emph{an $S$-tree}) is a such subgraph $T=(V',E')$ of $G$ that is a tree with $S\subseteq V'$.
+The generalized connectivity of a graph $G$, introduced by Hager \cite{Hager}, is a natural and nice generalization of the `path' version definition of connectivity.
+For a graph $G=(V,E)$ and a set $S\subseteq V$ of at least two vertices, \emph{an $S$-Steiner tree} or \emph{a Steiner tree connecting $S$} (or simply, \emph{an $S$-tree}) is a subgraph $T=(V',E')$ of $G$ that is a tree with $S\subseteq V'$.
 Two Steiner trees $T$ and $T'$ connecting $S$ are said to be \emph{internally disjoint} if $E(T)\cap E(T')=\varnothing$ and $V(T)\cap V(T')=S$.
-For $S\subseteq V(G)$ and $|S|\geq 2$, the \emph{generalized local connectivity} $\kappa(S)$ is the maximum number of internally disjoint trees connecting $S$ in $G$.
-Note that when $|S|=2$ a Steiner tree connecting $S$ is just a path connecting the two vertices of $S$.
-For an integer $k$ with $2\leq k\leq n$, the \emph{generalized $k$-connectivity} $\kappa_k(G)$ of $G$ is defined as $\kappa_k(G)= min\{\kappa(S) : S\subseteq V(G) \ and \ |S|=k\}$.
+For $S\subseteq V(G)$ and $|S|\geq 2$, the \emph{generalized local connectivity} $\kappa(S)$ is the maximum number of internally disjoint Steiner trees connecting $S$ in $G$.
+Note that when $|S|=2$ a minimal Steiner tree connecting $S$ is just a path connecting the two vertices of $S$.
+For an integer $k$ with $2\leq k\leq n$, \emph{generalized $k$-connectivity} (or \emph{$k$-tree-connectivity}) is defined as $\kappa_k(G)=\min\{\kappa(S)\,|\,S\subseteq V(G),|S|=k\}$.
 Clearly, when $|S|=2$, $\kappa_2(G)$ is nothing new but the connectivity $\kappa(G)$ of $G$, that is, $\kappa_2(G)=\kappa(G)$, which is the reason why one addresses $\kappa_k(G)$ as the generalized connectivity of $G$.
 By convention, for a connected graph $G$ with less than $k$ vertices, we set $\kappa_k(G)=1$.
 Set $\kappa_k(G)=0$ when $G$ is disconnected.
-Results on the generalized connectivity can be found in \cite{Chartrand2, LLSun, LLL1, LLL2, LL, LLZ, Okamoto}.
+This concept appears to have been introduced by Hager in \cite{Hager}.
+It is also studied in \cite{Chartrand2} for example, where the exact value of the generalized $k$-connectivity of complete graphs are obtained.
+Note that the generalized $k$-connectivity and the $k$-connectivity of a graph are indeed different.
+Take for example, the graph $H_1$ obtained from a triangle with vertex set $\{v_1,v_2,v_3\}$ by adding three new vertices $u_1,u_2,u_3$ and joining $v_i$ to $u_i$ by an edge for $1 \leq i\leq 3$.
+Then $\kappa_3(H_1)=1$ but $\kappa'_3(H_1)=2$.
+There are many results on the generalized connectivity or tree-connectivity, we refer to \cite{Chartrand2, LLMS, LLMY, LLSun, LLL2, LL, LLZ, LM, LM2, LM3, LM4, Okamoto}.
+Apart from the concept of tree-connectivity, Hager also introduced another tree-connectivity parameter, called the {\it pendant tree-connectivity} of a graph in \cite{Hager}.
+For the tree-connectivity, we only search for edge-disjoint trees which include $S$ and are vertex-disjoint with the exception of the vertices in $S$.
+But pendant tree-connectivity further requires the degree of each vertex of $S$ in a Steiner tree connecting $S$ equal to one.
+Note that it is a special case of the tree-connectivity.